Dry food e.g. nuggets (10% of diet)

 -

 Hay should make up the main part of a guinea pig's diet.
 Not only does it contain components which wear down their ever growing teeth, it is also essential for digestion.
 There are two cuts of hay - the first and second.
 The first cut is much more coarse which may be a little too much for tiny guinea mouths.
 The second cut is a little softer, but still provides the perfect roughage.
+When buying hay, have a look through the packaging - choose a bag which looks green inside, not brown.
+Avoid bags where they hay is in tiny pieces - long strands are better - and don't buy ones which look dusty.
 Meadow or Timothy hay is the best for adult everyday use.
 It is high in fibre and low in protein and calories as well as calcium.
 Fibre is essential for a guinea pig's digestive system.
-Keep an eye out for the new 'Digestion' advice sheet coming soon for more info!
+Keep an eye out for the new 'digestion' advice sheet coming soon for more info!
 Alfalfa hay is better for convalescing, pregnant, nursing or young guinea pigs as the extra protein helps with cell growth and replenishment.
 The extra calcium aids bone development, and the extra calories provide energy.
 Feed hay from the floor for extra enrichment, but be prepared to replace it more often as it will become trampled and quite possibly pooped on!
-Provide hay from a low feeder to keep it cleaner if you prefer.
+Provide hay from a low feeder to keep it cleaner if you prefer, or a shallow cat litter tray.
 Fresh, unlimited hay should be provided daily!

 Veg, fruit and other treats (10% of diet)